Published on: February 23, 2024 Updated 3 times since publishing

 If you’re looking for the best password manager, you need a premium one.
 Premium password managers use industry-standard encryption, offer zero-knowledge architecture for ultimate privacy, support multi-factor authentication to leverage iOS’s biometric capabilities, and come with a ton of extras like dark web monitoring and password health auditing.
 They also include seamless iCloud integration, auto-fill for Safari, and form-filling capabilities that meet the expectations of iPhone and iPad users worldwide.
-Some even come with unique additions, like Dashlane’s VPN.
+Some even come with unique additions, like Proton Pass’s email alias feature.

 That said, there are still a few good free password managers on the market.
-I spent the past few weeks testing a bunch on my iPhone 15 and found 5 that really stand out.
-Each of the below password managers provides excellent security and enough extra features to keep your accounts safe in 2024 — all without needing to spend a penny.
+I spent the past few weeks testing a bunch on my iPhone and found a few that really stand out.
+Each of the below password managers provides excellent security and enough extra features to keep your accounts safe in 2026 — all without needing to spend a penny.

 Quick Summary of the Best Free Password Managers for iOS

 🥇1.
-Dashlane — A Free Plan Full of Premium Features
+Proton Pass — A Free Plan Full of Premium Features

 Bottom Line: